- Published on

 if (navigator.userAgentData.mobile) {

-// client is using a mobile browser
+// This means the client is using a mobile browser

 }